What is Bablingua21?

 • If you'd like your students to practice their Spanish at home, ask them to watch each program after school.

-They can write their answers for the questions we ask from Monday to Thursday, and fill out the form of Friday's quiz.
+They can write their answers for the questions we ask, or you can assign them the Google forms.

 • What do you do with students who finish their tasks in class early?